Who Should Be Screened for Lung Cancer? The Evolving Science

 “Testing is not health care,” Arenberg says.
 “Testing is determining if you need health care.
 I am a passionate advocate for screening for lung cancer — but in the right patients.”

 Who needs lung cancer screening

 The ramifications of tobacco are clear.
 Lung cancer is by far the leading cancer killer.
-About 154,000 Americans are expected to die of the disease this year, according to the American Cancer Society.
+More than 135,000 Americans die of the disease every year, according to the American Cancer Society.
 That’s more than cancers of the colon, breast and prostate combined.

-“The lung is the great filter of everything you breathe,” says Ella Kazerooni, M.D., professor and interim chair of radiology at Michigan Medicine and chair of the American College of Radiology’s Lung Cancer Screening Committee.
+“The lung is the great filter of everything you breathe,” says Ella Kazerooni, M.D., professor of radiology at Michigan Medicine and chair of the American College of Radiology’s Lung Cancer Screening Committee.